raydot/nailing-the-coding-interview/README.md

 ## 📄 License

 © 2025 Dave Kanter.
-MIT License.
+CC BY-NC-SA 4.0

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This work is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 This means you're free to:
+- ✅ **Share** — Copy and redistribute the material

-- ✅ Use the content for learning
+- ✅ **Adapt** — Remix, transform, and build upon the material
-- ✅ Share with others
-- ✅ Modify and adapt
+- ✅ **Use for learning** — Personal and educational use
-- ✅ Use commercially

-Just include the original copyright notice.
+Under these conditions:
+- 📝 **Attribution** — Give appropriate credit and link to license
+- 🚫 **NonCommercial** — No commercial use or monetization
+- 🔄 **ShareAlike** — Distribute modifications under the same license

+See the [LICENSE](LICENSE) file for full details.

 ## ✍️ Author